-The second area AI and ML will change DevOps is in quality risks, or quality governance.
+The second area AI DevOps and ML DevOps will see benefits is in quality risks, or quality governance.
 This is the ability to really understand the quality risk of an action, like before you release or merge code.

 Teams will be able to answer questions such as these ahead of time: Is it dangerous?
 Can you release it or not related based on various parameters?
 Was it tested?
 Where was it tested?
 Is it used in production?
 Who developed it?
 What's the history of it?